666584/IT-Project/README.md

 ## Tech Stack

 - Frontend: React (deployed on Firebase)
-- Backend: Spring Boot with Google Cloud (MySQL database connection)
+- Backend: Spring Boot with AWS EC2 (Server) and RDS (MySQL database connection)
 - Testing: Jest and Junit
 - CI: Github Actions (used for automated testing and deployment)